bloody76/bloody76.github.io/_posts/2016-01-28-longest-increasing-sequence.markdown

 The solution I came with is a $O(nlog(n))$ with an extra $O(n)$ space.
 The first thing you need to do is to sort the array and keep track of the indices (1-based indices).
 This way, you can resolve the exact same problem with the indices.
-But this time, you are assured that the values are uniques and fill a given interval $[1; n]$.
+But this time, you are assured that the values are uniques, its fills the interval $[1; n]$, and you get the values in increasing order.

-Here is a BIT with size 7.
+To better visualize the algorithm, I will put an image of a BIT of size 7.

 <center>
     <img src="https://docs.google.com/drawings/d/1ZjNEilhJVogTSllTy5JBplXMqhykB0vL_na5NUHLfis/pub?w=348&h=199" />